ibexa/documentation-user/docs/getting_started/discover_ui.md

 The settings available on the **Properties** tab are tailored to the block's content.
 For a description of these settings, see [Dashboard block reference](dashboard_block_reference.md).

+To save changes, click **Save and close**.

 #### Edit dashboard

-At any time you can edit an active dashboard.
+At any time you can edit an active customized dashboard.
 To do it, click an icon in the top right corner, and then click **Edit My dashboard**.

 ![Edit dashboard](img/edit_active_dashboard.png "Edit dashboard")

-This action opens Dashboard Builder that allows you to edit an active dashboard and publish its updated version.
+This action opens Dashboard Builder that allows you to edit an active customized dashboard and publish its updated version.
 You can see all the implemented changes after reloading starting screen.

 #### Select active dashboard

-When you create new customized dashboard, you can choose, which one you want to set as an active.
+When you create new customized dashboard, you can choose, which dashboard you want to set as an active.

 To do it, access your user settings on the right side of the top bar.
 Then, go to **Preferences** tab, **Dashboard** section, and click **Edit**.